Operation Condor: Argentina

 The Argentine SIDE cooperated with the Chilean DINA in numerous cases of desaparecidos.
 They assassinated Chilean General Carlos Prats, former Uruguayan MPs Zelmar Michelini and Héctor Gutiérrez Ruiz, as well as the ex-president of Bolivia, Juan José Torres, in Buenos Aires.
 The SIDE also assisted Bolivian general Luis García Meza Tejada's Cocaine Coup in Bolivia, with the help of the Italian Gladio operative Stefano Delle Chiaie and Nazi war criminal Klaus Barbie (see also Operation Charly).
 Recently, since the opening of confidential archives, it has been discovered that there were operative units composed of Italians, used at ESMA for the repression of groups of Italian Montoneros.
 This unit called "Shadow Group" was led by Gaetano Saya at the time Officer of the Italian stay behind next – Operation Gladio.
 In April 1977, the Madres de la Plaza de Mayo, a group of mothers whose children had disappeared, started demonstrating each Thursday in front of the Casa Rosada on the plaza.
 They were seeking to learn the location and fates of their children.
 The disappearance in December 1977 of two French nuns and several founders of the Mothers of the Plaza de Mayo gained international attention.
 Authorities later identified their remains among the bodies washed up on beaches in December 1977 south of Buenos Aires, victims of death flights.
 Other members of the Mothers of the Plaza de Mayo continued the struggle for justice in the ensuing decades.

 In 1980, Regional Security Officer James Blystone had met with an Argentine Intelligence Source.
 In the declassified memo, Blystone had asked about the disappearance for two Montoneros that had plans to travel from Mexico to Brazil to meet with other Montoneros.
 The Argentine Intelligence Source had explained that they had been taken and interrogated, and later contacted their Mexican and Brazilian counterparts for approval to conduct an operation to capture the other Montoneros that were expecting their arrival.
 Once they were under custody, they had used fake documents to check into their hotel to impersonate their presence and not alert any other Montoneros of their capture.
 They were imprisoned at Campo de Mayo.
-It was also confirmed in this memo that if a Montonero was captured and investigated to later find that they weren't a "full fledged member or combantant" they would be allowed limited freedom and able to contact their families periodically, so long as they leave the country and agree to not contact their family for months after their initial release.
+It was also confirmed in this memo that if a Montonero was captured and investigated to later find that they were not a "full fledged member or combantant" they would be allowed limited freedom and able to contact their families periodically, so long as they leave the country and agree to not contact their family for months after their initial release.